Six Step to Yearbook Completion

 Step 3: Photo collection

-Under Manage Photos, create folders to match your sections, and upload any photos you have on hand.
-If you need to get photos from your school community, use the Photo Post feature so people can upload the images directly to your yearbook.
+Under the Yearbook Photo Albums tab, create albums to match your sections, and upload any photos you have on hand.
+If you need to get photos from your school community, use the Community Albums to receive photos from people not working directly on the yearbook.

 Step 4: Create a simple design plan